 There are some different types of termites, however, those that concern Arborists are Subterranean (underground) and Arboreal (a mud nest in a tree).

 Subterranean termites are the most destructive to trees, as they hollow out branches and trunks.
-Their presence mat not be known until a branch fall from a tree.
-This creates a very high risk potential around areas of high use such as schools.
+Their presence may not be known until a branch fall from a tree.
+This creates a very high-risk potential around areas of high use such as schools.
 These are the termites which invade and damage houses.